Shravan121005/Dice-game/README.md

 This is a fun frontend project where two players roll a die simultaneously and instantly see who wins!

 ✨ Features

--🎯 Two players roll at the same time.
+- 🎯 Two players roll at the same time.

--🏆 The player with the higher dice value wins.
+- 🏆 The player with the higher dice value wins.

--🎨 Beautiful and simple UI using HTML, CSS, and JavaScript.
+- 🎨 Beautiful and simple UI using HTML, CSS, and JavaScript.

--📱 Responsive design for all screen sizes.
+- 📱 Responsive design for all screen sizes.

 🛠️ Tech Stack
--HTML5
+- HTML5

--CSS3
+- CSS3

--JavaScript (Vanilla)
+- JavaScript (Vanilla)

 🎮 How to Play
--Open the game in your browser.
+- Open the game in your browser.

--Click the "Roll" button or reload the page (based on your design).
+- Click the "Roll" button or reload the page (based on your design).

--See both dice roll and the winner displayed automatically!
+- See both dice roll and the winner displayed automatically!

 📈 Future Improvements

 ➕ Add a "Play Again" button.

 ➕ Track scores over multiple rounds.